onlexnet/sin-net-reports/uservice-timeentries/main/README.md

 ## Profiles
 We support some profiles in backend code to allow run them with different configurations:
 - dev - no security
-- prod - ready for deployment, postgresql database
+- prod - ready for deployment, mssql database

 ## Good development practices